-END OF KEY STAGE 2 TESTS (commonly called SATs)
+END OF KEY STAGE TESTS (commonly called SATs)

-- End of Key Stage 2 Tests are assessments of the school, not of the child. - Access arrangements will be applied for by the school when required.
-These arrangements could include extra time or a scribe. - In accordance with Local Education Authority policy, children will only be dis-applied (withdrawn) from these assessments in exceptional circumstances.
+- End of Key Stage Tests are assessments of the school, not of the child. - In accordance with Local Education Authority policy, children will only be dis-applied from these assessments in exceptional circumstances.